-- Your baby should be positioned so that his mouth is level with your nipple.
+- Your baby should be positioned so that their mouth is level with your nipple.

-- He should not have to turn his head much, if at all.
+- They should not have to turn their head much, if at all.

-- His head should be tilted backward slightly.
+- Their head should be tilted backward slightly.

-- If possible, he should latch onto the entire areola, not just the nipple.
+- If possible, they should latch onto the entire areola, not just the nipple.

-- His chin should be right up against your breast so that his nose is clear.
+- Their chin should be right up against your breast so that their nose is clear.

 First and foremost, don’t force these positions.
 Your baby may prefer a slightly different position.
-Just let it happen naturally while you make sure that your baby is comfortable and can breathe while he nurses.
+Just let it happen naturally while you make sure that your baby is comfortable and can breathe while they nurse.